 Polish Winged Hussar

-Fully costumed Polish Winged Hussars will be strolling the Taste of Polonia Festival grounds on Friday, Saturday and Sunday; Mike Sieczkowski & Michael Peplow.
-One Hussar will also be accompany by a 17th Century Polish noblewoman.
+A fully costumed Polish Winged Hussar (Mike Sieczkowski) will be strolling the Taste of Polonia Festival grounds on Saturday and Sunday.

 Mike Sieczkowski, the Polish Hussar, will be with us on Saturday and Sunday!
 Mike is a native Chicagoan who grew up at Addison and Milwaukee.
 He has been portraying a Polish Hussar since 2006 and has participated in events from Baltimore to Chicago to Kansas City.
 In 2010 Mike had the pleasure of participating in a reenactment in Warsaw, Poland.
 The goal of his portrayal of a Hussar is to teach the young about the richness of our Polish heritage and to rekindle in the elderly memories of long ago stories of the dedication and honor of those who would defend Poland against her enemies.